Jose-MPM/Notes/Courses/English Vi/English VI.md

 				- A plate was broken.
 No big deal

 * Only transitive verbs have a passive voice  because they have object
-	- IN intransitive verbs we dont have passive voice because we dont hace object
+	- IN intransitive verbs we dont have passive voice because we dont have object

 * Pronouns: subject to object
 	- I -> Me